Noncommutative discriminants via Poisson primes

+A geometric framework for the study of the representations of Cayley--Hamilton algebras was developed by Procesi \cite{P1,P2}.
+We refer the reader to the detailed and very instructive expositions of De Concini--Procesi \cite[Section 4]{DP} and Le Bruyn \cite[Chapter 1]{Le}.
+Orders in central simple algebras give rise to Cayley--Hamilton algebras, and quantized universal enveloping algebras at roots of unity belong to this class of algebras \cite{DKP1,DKP1b,DKP2}.
+De Concini, Kac and Procesi \cite{DKP1,DKP1b,DKP2} studied the representation theory of quantum algebras at roots of unity in this framework with the additional use of Poisson geometry.

-The image of the trace map is a subalgebra of the center $Z(R)$.
-Slightly more generally, one can consider trace maps $\tr \colon R \to F$ where $F$ is a commutative algebra which is an extension of a subalgebra $C \subset Z(R)$.
+Returning to traces, slightly more generally, one can consider trace maps $\tr \colon R \to F$ where $F$ is a commutative algebra which is an extension of a subalgebra $C \subset Z(R)$.
 Such traces are required to be $C$-linear and cyclic.
 They arise from embeddings of $R$ into $F$-algebras.

 \bde{discr} \cite{Re} (i) The {\em{discriminant of the set}} $\YY := \{ y_1, \ldots, y_N \} \subset R$ is defined to be

 (ii) The {\em{$N$-discriminant ideal}} $D_N(R/C)$ is the $C$-submodule of $F$ generated by